Rangertheman/dw-swedish-compendia/README.md

 ## Description

 An add-on module for Asacolips' Dungeon World system for Foundry VTT to add Swedish compendia to your gameworld.
 Please note that the compendia are inspired by Worlds of Adventure.
-All moves from the Dungeon World SRD are included, but some are not assigned to a character class.
-This is when they have been replaced by a WoA move.
+All moves from the Dungeon World SRD are included.
+Some are not assigned to a character class, i.e. when they have been replaced by a WoA move.

 ## Installation